Fill out the following form and drop it off at the front desk in the EALAC office in order to apply for one of our Teaching Assistant positions!

 Offers one-on-one and very small group classes.
 (This used to be the site of the IUP program listed above, and retains IUP’s effective structure.)

 The Hopkins-Nanjing Center for Chinese and American Studies

-One-year graduate level certificate program, and a new M.A. program.
+Offers a one-year graduate level certificate program, and two-year M.A. program in International Studies, and a certificate SAIS/MA program combinging study in Nanjing and Washington DC .
 American students studying in Chinese are paired with Chinese roommates studying in English.
 For more info: http://www.nanjing.jhu.edu